Oxymetaphoric/milestone_project_1/README.md

 small amount of horizontal scrolling to be possible.
 Found the culprit using Firefox's Dev tools to identify the element at fault

-jan 21st: setting global h property interacted with my logo layout due to not enough specificity
+jan 21st: setting global h property interacted badly with my logo layout due to not enough specificity

+Jan 22nd: fixed the background-color of the breadcrumbs div being a slightly different white than the rest of the page, same for the logo div

 ### HTML/CSS Validators